Become a Volunteer Today!

 Who Can Volunteer for the PHRC?

-Persons living or working in Orange County can join.
+If you live or work in Orange County, you can volunteer with us.
 Our program includes, but isn't limited to, the following types of professionals: mental health providers, dental health providers, language interpreters, nurses, pharmacy professionals, physicians, health educators, and law enforcement.
 Volunteers can be practicing, retired, or otherwise employed.

 What might I be asked to do?